nesi/hpc_training/_lessons/maui-and-mahuika/02-migration.md

 ### Software

 * Many older environment modules which were present on Pan have not been recreated on Mahuika.
-Use `module spider` to discover if a newer version is present, and if stuck then please contact us.
+[See section software modules.](https://nesi.github.io/hpc_training/lessons/maui-and-mahuika/software-modules)

-* Locations of our installed software will be entirely different, though if you have been using environment modules correctly this will not matter.
+* Locations of our installed software is different.
+This should not matter if you have been using environment modules.

 ### Hardware

-* Ordinary Mahuika compute nodes have 36 CPU cores and 128 GB of memory, so, once the operating system is allowed for, only 3 GB per core rather than Pan's 7.5 GB per core.
-Please review your memory requests to see where they can be reduced.
+* Ordinary Mahuika compute nodes have 36 CPU cores and 128 GB of memory, yielding only 3 GB per core rather than Pan's 7.5 GB per core.
+Please review your memory requests when submitting jobs.

-* Mahuika uses the "Broadwell" generation of Intel CPUs, newer than anything on Pan.
-This makes Pan's optional Slurm constraints "wm", "sb" and "avx" obsolete.
+* Mahuika uses the newer "Broadwell" and Maui the "Skylake" generation of Intel CPUs.
+Pan's optional Slurm constraints "wm", "sb" and "avx" are obsolete on Mahuika/Maui.

-* Mahuika has only 8 GPU nodes however the GPUs are the more powerful Tesla P100.
+* Mahuika has only 8 GPU nodes.
+However, the GPUs are the more powerful Tesla P100.
 They are accessed in the same way as on Pan with `--gres:gpu`.
 It may be necessary to also specify `--partition gpu`.

 * Mahuika has 5 "bigmem" nodes of 512 GB, and one "hugemem" node with 4 TB of memory.
 These have to be specifically requested by telling _sbatch_ `--partition=bigmem`,  `--partition=bigmem` (for jobs shorter than 24 hours) or `--partition=hugemem`.